 - 1. When an affidavit of mental illness has been accepted and an order of detention issued, the Court may appoint an attorney to represent the respondent.
 The Court may also appoint a psychiatrist to act as an independent physician who may testify as to the respondent's psychiatric condition if called upon to do so. - 2.
-While the patient/respondent is being held pursuant to the order of detention, a "voluntary" commitment shall not be accepted, unless the record or entry has been signed and approved by the patient/respondent's court-appointed counsel and counsel for the Mental Health Board.
+While the patient/respondent is being held pursuant to the order of detention, a "voluntary" commitment shall not be accepted, unless the record or entry has been signed and approved by the treating physician and the Mental Health Board.